-8.109 Most products in this group are priced quarterly.
-The exceptions are holiday travel and accommodation, computing equipment and software and newspapers and magazines, all of which are priced monthly.
+8.114 Most items in this group are priced quarterly.
+The exceptions are holiday travel and accommodation, and computing equipment which are priced monthly.
 Prices for newspapers and magazines, computing equipment and software, vehicle hire, overseas tours and domestic air fares are collected centrally.
 Prices for all other products are collected locally.
 Field officers collect prices for domestic holiday accommodation from providers in their own state even though many of these prices are used to calculate indexes for the other capital cities.